Latte: Latent Diffusion Transformer for Video Generation: Experiments

 \textbf{Timestep-class information injection.} As depicted in Fig. \ref{fig_ablation:conditional_information_injection}, the performance of \textit{S-AdaLN} is significantly better than that of \textit{all tokens}.
 We believe this discrepancy may stem from the fact that \textit{all tokens} only introduces timesteps or label information to the input layer of the model, which could face challenges in propagating effectively throughout the model.
 In contrast, \textit{S-AdaLN} encodes timestep or label information into the model in a more adaptive manner for each Transformer block.
 This information transmission approach appears more efficient, likely contributing to superior performance and faster model convergence.

 \textbf{Temporal positional embedding.} Fig. \ref{fig_ablation:temporal_positional_embedding} illustrates the impact of two different temporal position embedding methods on the performance of the model.
 Employing the absolute position embedding approach tends to yield slightly better results than the alternative method.
+Since our model does not require dynamic temporal-spatial adaptability for generating variable-duration and multi-resolution videos (i.e., a key strength of RoPE), we ultimately choose absolute positional embedding as the temporal positional embedding method.

 \textbf{Enhancing video generation with learning strategies.} As illustrated in Fig. \ref{fig_ablation:imagenet_pretraining}, we observe that the initial stages of training benefit greatly from the model pre-training on ImageNet, enabling rapid achievement of high-quality performance on the video dataset.
 However, as the number of iterations increases, the performance of the model initialized with a pre-trained model tends to stabilize around a certain level, which is far worse than that of the model initialized with random.